John-P/wsic/README.rst

 Whole Slide Image (WSI) conversion for brightfield histology images.

+**Note: This is in early development and there will likely be frequent and breaking changes.**

 Provides a command line interface (CLI) for easy convertion between formats::

     Usage: wsic convert [OPTIONS]